system76/docs/_articles/graphics-switch-pop.md

 ### Software

-Pop!_OS by System76 includes the system76-power package that includes the ability to switch between NVIDIA and Intel graphics.
+Pop!_OS by System76 includes the system76-power package which includes the ability to switch between NVIDIA and Intel graphics.

 ### Switch graphics